fifthleaf/sublib/README.md

-subtitle.path		# The file path you used to create the object subtitle.encoding 	# The encoding you used to create the object subtitle.content 	# The contents of the file as a list of lines subtitle.format 	# The regex format of a specific type of subtitle
+subtitle.path		# The file path you used to create the object subtitle.encoding 	# The encoding you used to create the object subtitle.content 	# The contents of the file as a list of lines subtitle.pattern 	# The regex format of a specific type of subtitle
 ```

 Boolean conversion: